ska-telescope/developer.skatelescope.org/src/tutorial/database-integration.rst

 Database Integration
 ********************

-This section steps through the process of Integrating and Deploying the TangoDB and DatabaseDS components both for development and the Production environment.
-There are multiple ways in which these components can be deployed driven by the requirements of the target system - development, test, production.
+This section steps through the process of integrating and deploying the TangoDB and DatabaseDS components both for development and the production environment.

-For instance - Developers can automatically deploy a combined TangoDB/DatabaseDS using the appropriate ``make`` targets, test environments can be deployed in the same way, or by using ``helm`` to deploy the components independently, and production will be deployed using independent components and an HA MariaDB instance.

 .. contents:: Table of Contents